prurigro/myownnotes-android/README.rst

 Do you know any cheap SSL certificates?
 ---------------------------------------
 If you don't want to use self-signed certificates you can get one for free (for non-profit purposes only) at `StartSSL`_.
 If you can spend money, we suggest you to take a look at `CheapSSLsecurity`_.
+If you're willing to import their root certificate, https://www.cacert.org is a completely free option.
 Please note that we are not affiliated with those companies in any way.
 We just want to help you finding cheap certificates.

 I have my own certificate.
 However, it is not working.
 ------------------------------------------------------